Located in one of the

 These strengths, skills, and abilities continue to make English not just a mainstay of core education in general but also a major asset on your professional résumé.

 The faculty in the English Department have worked together to design a coherent course of study.
-In addition to the carefully-sequenced classes in literary, cultural, and social history, you will have the opportunity to take a wide variety of courses, including Medieval Masculinities, Shakespeare, Victorian Detectives, Hauntings in American Lit, Ecocriticism, and Modernist Time Machines.
+In addition to the carefully-sequenced classes in literary, cultural, and social history, you will have the opportunity to take a wide variety of courses, including Medieval Marvels, Shakespeare, Victorian Detectives, The History of the English Language, Multiethnic Literatures of the United States, and Modernist Time Machines.

 The English Department is pleased to welcome Daemond Arrindell, Kathleen Flenniken, and Maged Zaher as our 2014-15 Visiting Writers.
 Learn more about them and the courses they will be teaching.